Texas Community Bancshares (NASDAQ:TCBS) Trading Up 1.3%

-Shares of Texas Community Bancshares, Inc. (NASDAQ:TCBS – Get Free Report) were up 1.3% on Friday .
+Shares of Texas Community Bancshares, Inc. (NASDAQ:TCBS – Get Free Report) shot up 1.3% on Friday .
 The stock traded as high as $14.24 and last traded at $14.24.
-Approximately 321 shares traded hands during mid-day trading, a decline of 84% from the average daily volume of 2,026 shares.
+321 shares traded hands during mid-day trading, a decline of 84% from the average session volume of 2,026 shares.
 The stock had previously closed at $14.05.

 Texas Community Bancshares Stock Performance

-Texas Community Bancshares (NASDAQ:TCBS – Get Free Report) last posted its quarterly earnings data on Wednesday, November 8th.
-The company reported $0.15 earnings per share for the quarter.
+Texas Community Bancshares (NASDAQ:TCBS – Get Free Report) last announced its quarterly earnings data on Wednesday, November 8th.
+The company reported $0.15 EPS for the quarter.
+The firm had revenue of $3.44 million for the quarter.
 Texas Community Bancshares had a return on equity of 0.01% and a net margin of 0.04%.
-The business had revenue of $3.44 million for the quarter.

 Texas Community Bancshares Dividend Announcement